Musashi Imperial Graveyard: Resting place of Emperors

 Photography tips

 - The entrance to the tombs is through a deep forest.
-That area can be very dark.
+That area can be dark.

-- All the tombs are fenced and off-limits, so you won’t be able to get very close.
-Take a zoom lens to focus on something within the burial areas.
+- The tombs are off-limits, so you can’t get close.
+Take a zoom lens to focus on something within the tomb areas.

 Where is Musashi Imperial Graveyard?